Cozy Peach Kitchen

 1. Lentils: Green or brown lentils also work.
 I don't recommend using orange or red lentils.

-3. Leftovers: Keep refrigerated and enjoy within 3-4 days.
-Leftovers are best with an extra drizzle of olive oil and balsamic vinegar.
+5. Leftovers: Keep refrigerated and enjoy within 3-4 days.
+Drizzle with remaining balsamic vinaigrette before serving.

 Calories: 440kcalCarbohydrates: 57gProtein: 16gFat: 16gSaturated Fat: 4gPolyunsaturated Fat: 1gMonounsaturated Fat: 6gCholesterol: 20mgSodium: 708mgPotassium: 524mgFiber: 10gSugar: 8gVitamin A: 892IUVitamin C: 27mgCalcium: 177mgIron: 4mg